stclib/STC/README.md

 declare_cmap_str(si, int);
 ...
 cmap_si map = cmap_init;
-cmap_si_put(&map, "mykey", 12);             // constructs a cstr key from the const char* internally. int x = cmap_si_find(&map, "mykey")->value; // no allocation of string key happens here. cmap_si_destroy(&map);
+cmap_si_put(&map, "mykey", 12);             // constructs a cstr_t key from the const char* internally.
+int x = cmap_si_find(&map, "mykey")->value; // no allocation of string key happens here.
+cmap_si_destroy(&map);
 ```
-An alternative is to use *char* * as keytype, but then you must manage allcoated memory of the hash char* keys yourself.
+An alternative is to use *char* * as key type, but then you must manage allcoated memory of the hash char* keys yourself.
 Note that this customization is also available for **cvec**, but only affects the *find()* function currently.
 See *declare_cvec_str()*.

 You may want to look at **examples/advanced.c**, it demonstrates how to use a custom struct as a hash map key, using the optional parameters to declare_cmap().